 There are many themes in Jesus’s teaching that are significant for teachers, including using Scripture, distinguishing the important from the trivial, recognizing the “big picture,” emphasizing service, and looking to the future.

-In His teaching, Christ used Scripture in a variety of ways:
+In His teaching, Christ often used Scripture.
+He used it in a variety of ways, including to:

-- To clarify connections. “‘Then what is the meaning of that which is written: “The stone the builders rejected has become the capstone”?’”
+- Clarify connections. “‘Then what is the meaning of that which is written: “The stone the builders rejected has become the capstone”?’”
 (Luke 20:17)

-- To expand concepts. “‘You have heard that it was said, “Do not commit adultery.”
+- Expand concepts. “‘You have heard that it was said, “Do not commit adultery.”
 But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.’”
 (Matthew 5:27-28)

-- To understand the past.
+- Understand the past.
 “And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself.”
 (Luke 24:26-27)

-- To present a call to action. “‘Is it not written: “My house will be called a house of prayer for all nations”?
-But you have made it “a den of robbers.”’”
+- Present a call to action. “‘Is it not written: ‘My house will be called a house of prayer for all nations’?
+But you have made it a ‘den of robbers.’”
 (Mark 11:17)

 Distinguishing the Important